Skip to Content

 Though FHA MIP is referred to as “annual," you will pay it monthly.
 Your lender will split it up into 1/12 installments.

 You won’t make a separate payment.
-The lender lumps the mortgage payment, mortgage insurance, property taxes, and insurance into one monthly bill.
-This ensures on-time payment of all these costs.
+The lender lumps the mortgage payment, mortgage insurance, property taxes, and insurance into one monthly bill, ensuring on-time payment of all these costs.

 You pay the upfront portion of MIP at closing.
-Most borrowers choose to wrap this cost into the loan amount.
-This increases your payment slightly but lowers the amount of cash needed to close the loan.
+Most borrowers choose to wrap this cost into the loan amount, which slightly increases your payment but lowers the amount of cash needed to close the loan.

 Is FHA Mortgage Insurance Permanent?